cs6650distributedLLMs/PDF_Processor/README.md

 ## awslocal CLI

-This package provides the awslocal command, which is a thin wrapper around the aws command line interface for use with LocalStack.
+The `awslocal` package provides a CLI, which is a thin wrapper around the aws command line interface for use with LocalStack.

 Follow the installation guide [here](https://github.com/localstack/awscli-local?tab=readme-ov-file#installation).